pandorabots/pb-cli/README.md

 - `pb pull`: download all files associated with a bot (unzipped, avoid using this with large bots)

 - `pb push <path>`: upload all bot files given the path to a directory.
-Path is can be absolute, or relative to where the `chatbot.json` file is stored.
+Path can be absolute, or relative to where the `chatbot.json` file is stored.
 Omitting the path will push all bot files in the current directory.

 - `pb remove <file>`: delete a bot file from the server